 If you are a New Mexico grower interested in selling your locally grown food products to New Mexico schools, senior centers, early childhood centers, or food banks, consider becoming an Approved Supplier.

 PRODUCE-PLUS: for produce, nuts, grains, legumes, and minimally processed goods

 If you would like to sell produce, nut, grain, or legume products

 Deadlines for the fiscal year 23-24 (July 1, 2023 - June 30, 2024) are:

-- Rolling approval after March 31, 2023 will be done on a case-by-case basis.
-Approval may take up to 45 days.
+- Deadline: July 1, 2023 - Apply now to be approved to begin selling by July 1, 2023!
+Rolling review and approval after March 31, 2023 will be done on a case-by-case basis, and approval may take up to 45 days.

 New Individual Vendors: